Skip to main content

 Commentary

-Associated Press reports on a whistleblower complaint to Congress that reveals the ICE memo described in this entry as well as ICE's 2021 basic training guidance regarding 4th Amendment prohibitions against searches conducted pursuant to an administrative warrant.
+AP reports on the whistleblower complaint that revealed the ICE memo described in this entry as well as ICE's 2021 basic training guidance on Fourth Amendment prohibitions against searches conducted pursuant to an administrative warrant.
+The memo provides context to recent reports, including an incident where federal agents “ramm[ed] through the front door of the home of a Liberian man, … with a deportation order from 2023.”
+Documents reviewed by the AP revealed that the agents only had an administrative warrant.

 Go to article